 Note: Gas refills for such devices are not permitted in carry-on or checked in baggage.

-Note: Any battery that has been removed must be protected against short-circuiting, such as having the terminals covered with electrical tape.
-The battery must travel as carry-on luggage only.
+Note: Any removed battery must be protected against short-circuiting (e.g. the terminals covered with electrical tape) and must be carried in the cabin.

 Permitted as carry-on baggage only.